harrisonchiu/firefox-css/README.md

 # firefox-css
 Minimalist and materialistic design of Firefox interface and creates dark mode for multiple sites.
-Plan to make CSS code more efficient.
+Plan to make CSS code more efficient (especially CSS for sites).
 Many attributes don't seem to work without <!important>.

-Works as of Firefox 72.
 Mozilla seems to want to remove some CSS such as -moz; will update then.

-Visual bugs in Firefox 75
+Works on Firefox 75 (latest stable version).\
+Tested on Windows, will test on Linux (Ubuntu) with (for different windows close buttons and movement).